cristosal/orm/README.md

 A library that facilitates common sql queries with pgx

+- Inserts that assign id field from database to struct
+- Selects and queries which support generics
+- Struct fields to database columns via `db` tags
+- Support for pagination
+- ReadOnly fields

+## Installation

+`go get -u github.com/cristosal/pgxx`

 ## Usage

-Here is a simple example of an insert statement
+Here is a simple example how to insert and update structs

-`go get -u github.com/cristosal/pgxx`

 ```go
 package main